S. Korea's top court upholds 17-year jail term on ex-leader

 S. Korea’s top court upholds 17-year jail term on ex-leaderNew

-SEOUL, South Korea (AP) — South Korea’s top court has upheld a 17-year sentence imposed on former President Lee Myung-bak for a range of corruption crimes in a final ruling that will send him back to prison.
+SEOUL, South Korea (AP) — South Korea’s top court has upheld a 17-year sentence on former President Lee Myung-bak for a range of corruption crimes in a final ruling that will send him back to prison soon.
 Lee has been convicted of taking bribes worth millions of dollars from big companies including Samsung, embezzling corporate funds of a company that he owned and misusing official funds of South Korea’s spy agency.
 The crimes occurred before and during his 2008-13 presidency.
-He had been out on bail but was expected to return to prison later Thursday.
+He had been out on bail but was expected to return to prison within days.